sajidhamdard/system-design/notes/System-design-problems-key-solution.md

 > “In a ticket booking system, the core challenge is avoiding double booking of seats under concurrency.
 We solve it using DB locking (pessimistic/optimistic) or distributed locks like Redis with TTL.”

 ---

-Would you like me to expand this cheat sheet with **1–2 common trade-offs** per system (like fan-out on write vs read in social media, strong vs eventual consistency in bookings)?
-That way you’ll have both the **main issue + interview-worthy follow-ups**.